 (iii) if there is no transcript or it will not be available in time, a written summary of the reasons prepared by the judicial officer who made the order.

+[Regulation 3 amended in Gazette 31 Jul 2007 p.
+3795.]

 4. Absence without leave — prescribed persons (s.
 31)

 A person is qualified for the purposes of section 31(3) of the Act if the person is a mental health practitioner as defined in the Mental Health Act 1996.